-- Trust involves reliability, reaching shared understanding, trusting yourself so that you can trust others, effective delegation, providing professional growth and development, open communication, admitting mistakes, keeping confidences. - Respect - Compassion - Empowerment and allowing people to be their best. - Collegiality how we share knowledge and expertise across school.
+- Trust involves reliability, reaching shared understanding, trusting yourself so that you can trust others, effective delegation, providing professional growth and development, open communication, admitting mistakes, keeping confidences. - Respect. - Compassion. - Empowerment and allowing people to be their best. - Collegiality how we share knowledge and expertise across school.

-In sharing these principles and purpose with staff, we need to be mindful of how explicit we are, how frequently we re-iterate and define the language we use.
+In sharing these principles and purposes with staff, we need to be mindful of how explicit we are, how frequently we re-iterate and define the language we use.
 For example, we need to be able to unpick a notion like resilience and make it understandable to everyone.
+We should not assume that everybody 'gets it' All of these touchstones will need regular reinforcement, even when we think they have been accepted as the way we do things round here.